wisr/building.wisr.io/src/pages/a-new-way-to-explore/index.md

 ## Explore Overview

-Now, when you click Explore at the top navigation bar, you'll see an overview page that has a combination of Featured Communities and Industries so that members can immediately see and understand what Communities are, while still having quick access their Industries.
+Now, when you click Explore at the top navigation bar, you'll see an overview page that has a combination of Featured Communities and Industries so that members can immediately see and understand what Communities are, while still having quick access to their Industries.

 ![Gif of navigating from your Wisr dashboard to the Explore overview page showing 6 featured communities and your industries](./dashboard-to-explore.gif)

 ### Featured Communities

-Wisr Admins can select up to 6 communities to feature from within Admin.
-When you are viewing a community in Wisr Admin, you can toggle the "This Community is Featured" option:
+Wisr Admins can select up to 6 Communities to feature from within Admin.
+When you are viewing a Community in Wisr Admin, you can toggle the "This Community is Featured" option:

 ![Wisr admin community detail page with a circle around the "This community is featured" toggle](./admin-community-detail.png)